Kundanaa/ChipTwin_CaseStudy/README.md

 This task demonstrated how to simulate complex embedded systems on macOS using Docker and Renode despite platform constraints.
 The final setup achieved accurate simulation of ESP32-to-ESP32 communication via UART.

 ---

-## **Future Recommendations**

-1. Explore native Renode installations for macOS to avoid Docker overhead.
-2. Use lightweight tools like Wokwi for quick prototyping if simulation accuracy is not critical.
-3. Consider testing on physical hardware for real-world validation.

----